This post contains affiliate links for your convenience. View our full disclosure policy here.

 3. Glue the tissue paper onto a paper plate.

-4. Cut green leaves from foam sheets or green paper and glue to the craft sticks.
+4. Cut green leaves from foam sheets or green cardstock and glue to the craft sticks.

 5. Glue the craft stick “stems” to the back of the paper plate “flower.”

 Extend the Activity